Is it safe for travelers to visit Italy?

 How is the virus being spread?

-While there's so much that remains unclear about the outbreak, Dr. Yoko Furuya, associate professor of medicine in the division of infectious diseases at Columbia University Irving Medical Center, has indicated that air travel has played a part in the spread of coronavirus.
+While there's much that remains unclear about the outbreak, Dr. Yoko Furuya, associate professor of medicine in the division of infectious diseases at Columbia University Irving Medical Center, has indicated that air travel likely has played a part in the spread of coronavirus.

 "When it comes to the global spread of outbreaks, air travel is usually how things kind of spread quickly from country to country," says Furuya.